michalp21/michalp21.github.io/_posts/2021-10-20-image-formation.md

 The basic SLR design is shared by most modern cameras.

 Here it's easier to see that the lens (not labeled) is really a complex assembly of lenses, with an aperture in the middle.
 Instead of viewing the image on a glass pane, we now have a viewfinder.
-The light normally passes through the lens, bounces off a mirror, passes through a [[Pentaprism]] or pentamirror above (not labeled), and exits the viewfinder.
+The light normally passes through the lens, bounces off a mirror, passes through a pentaprism or pentamirror above (not labeled), and exits the viewfinder.
 Finally, notice how the shutter is located right in front of the film, rather than inside the lens.

 When a picture is taken, the mirror flips up, allowing light to pass to the shutter, and the shutter opens briefly, exposing the film.
 Finally the shutter closes and the mirror flips back down.
 The mirror movement makes SLRs louder than other types of cameras.